-In this proposal, we are asking our stockholders to authorize us to adjourn the Annual Meeting to another time and place, if necessary or advisable, to solicit additional proxies in the event there are not sufficient votes to approve the Authorized Shares Proposal described in this Proxy Statement at the Annual Meeting.
+In this proposal, we are asking our stockholders to authorize us to adjourn the Annual Meeting to another time and place, if necessary or advisable, to solicit additional proxies in the event there are not sufficient votes to approve Proposal Four - the ELOC Share Issuance Proposal, Proposal Five - the SPA Share Issuance Proposal, Proposal Six - the Authorized Shares Proposal and Proposal Seven - the Incentive Plan Proposal described in this Proxy Statement at the Annual Meeting.
 If our stockholders approve this proposal, we could adjourn the Annual Meeting, to solicit additional proxies and/or to seek to convince stockholders to change their votes in favor of such proposals.